Estate Planning

 (You can further protect yourself with short-term or long-term disability insurance).

-Durable power of attorney:
+A durable power of attorney:

-A durable power of attorney allows you to name someone to make financial, legal, and perhaps medical decisions on your behalf.
+durable power of attorney allows you to name someone to make financial, legal, and perhaps medical decisions on your behalf.
 They can manage your bank accounts, make mortgage payments, or change the details of some trusts.

 Without this document, a court will have to appoint someone.
 This person is legally required to act in your best interests, but you may want to name someone yourself for the peace of mind that comes from knowing that someone you already trust will be handling your things.

-Why to consider life insurance?
+Why consider life insurance?

-A life insurance policy is a way to protect your loved ones, financially, after your death.
+A life insurance policy is a way to protect your loved ones financially after your death.
 For most people, when they pass away, their spouse is left paying for everything: the mortgage, utilities, grocery bills, childcare, and medical bills.
 They may also have to pay personal debts their spouse left behind.
 When a couple is used to covering these bills with two incomes, it’s difficult to cover them with just one.

 Life insurance protects your spouse (or other loved ones) by providing them with a payment — known as a death benefit — upon your death.
 The benefit allows them to continue covering their financial obligations without having to completely alter their lifestyle.